 21.)
 Christmas is big news in Norway

 It’s winter.
 It’s almost always dark.
-Naturally, Christmas, with all the lights and festivities and seasonal good cheer, is a welcome break when it arrives.
-There are a ton of Christmas markets, which make it an amazing place to visit if you’re planning on a festive break during the holiday season.
+Christmas, with all the lights, festivities, and seasonal good cheer, is a welcome break when it arrives.
+There are many Christmas markets, making it an amazing winter place to visit in Europe if you’re planning on a festive break during the holiday season.

 22.)
 The Sami people are the indigenous people of Norway

-These folks are the original inhabitants of Norway, with evidence pointing back for more than 10,000 years of Sami people living in the country.
-They have their own language (around a third of the Norwegian population speak it), their own capital called Karasjok complete with its own parliament, and a lot of them still live off the land as reindeer herders.
+This is one of those Norway facts I love!
+These folks are the original inhabitants of Norway, with evidence pointing back to more than 10,000 years of Sami people living in the country.
+They have their own language (around a third of the Norwegian population speak it), their own capital called Karasjok, complete with its own parliament, and many still live off the land as reindeer herders.

 23.)
 Norway celebrates National Day on May 17

 Everyone’s got to have a National Day, right?
 Norway’s is on May 17, which is the day in 1814 on which Norway got its own constitution (even if it wasn’t actually independent).
-Children put on parades through town, there are general festivities going on, and a lot of people dress up in traditional costumes known as bunad.
+Children put on parades through town, there are general festivities, and many people dress up in traditional costumes known as bunad.
 They’re just enjoying being Norwegian.

 24.)
 The Laerdal Tunnel is the longest road tunnel in the world